Instructions for Completing the

 Once logged on to the system, the Annual Report homepage will look like this with your school information at the top of the screen:

-To begin, select “View” under “Annual Report” on the left hand side of the screen.
+To begin, select “View” under “Annual Report” on the left-hand side of the screen.
 Please note that you cannot complete a Program Enrollment Summary (“PES”), Graduation and Employment (“G&E”) Chart, or Retention Chart without first saving information in Part I of the Annual Report.
 To save the Annual Report, type in any field (such as Report Prepared by) and select save.
 Many of the fields that require a number will auto-populate with the number zero (0) after save is selected.
 Please make sure that the correct numbers are entered prior to submitting the Annual Report.

 Part 1 – School Demographic Data